LuccaSA/lucca-front/README.md

 ### Create override files

 It will allow you to customize scss & ng components.
-Create an override folder (for exemple src/scss/overrides/) and add these empty files in in
+Create an override folder (for example src/scss/overrides/) and add these empty files in in:

 ```
 breakpoints.override.scss